 Beginning in September 2014, Bion began filing patents on its 3rd generation (3G) technology that is designed to recover substantially more value from the waste stream, while maintaining or enhancing the platform’s treatment capabilities.
 In September 2015, a second patent was filed; in July 2017 that patent was amended and its protections broadened.
 Additional patent filings are anticipated.
-Small-scale pilot studies were completed throughout 2016 and 2017.
+A number of small-scale pilot studies were completed throughout 2016 and 2017.
 A final small scale pilot is anticipated in late 2017 to determine final efficiencies.
-A commercial-scale pilot is being developed and is expected to be completed in the second calendar quarter of 2017.
+A commercial-scale pilot is anticipated in the first half of 2018.
 To learn more about the 3G platform, please review the following press releases:

 Bion can achieve verified nutrient reductions at a fraction of the cost of traditional alternatives, such as point source treatment and storm water projects.
 Unlike most agricultural or other non-point source reductions, Bion’s can be measured and quantified, just like a point source.
 Bion’s technology is the only one at this time approved to generate verified nutrient reductions from wet livestock waste – dairy, beef, and swine – that can be used as a qualified offset to EPA nutrient reduction mandates.